 The mineral deposit type being explored for at Pickett Mountain is Volcanogenic Massive Sulphide, or VMS.
 This style of deposit is a major source of Cu, Zn and to a lesser extent Pb, Ag, Au, Cd, Se, Sn, Bi and minor amounts of other metals.
-They have a high value due to their multielement character and concentrated value per tonne mined.
-Geology, geophysics and geochemistry can all be used to target VMS mineralisation.
-Issues include their generally small size (2.7 to 7.1 Mt) depending on VMS model type, metallurgical characteristics such as grain size and deleterious metal content.
+They have a high value due to their multi-element character and concentrated value per tonne mined.
+Geology, geophysics and geochemistry can all be used to target VMS mineralization.
+Issues include their generally small size (2.7 to 7.1 Mt) depending on VMS model type, metallurgical changes such as grain size and deleterious metal content.

 This deposit type is typically an accumulation of massive to semi-massive sulphides that are syngenetic, stratabound and in part, stratiform.
 They usually consist of two parts: a concordant massive sulphide lens and an underlying discordant vein-type sulphide stringer or stockwork zone that is within a footwall alteration zone.
+In some cases, the stringer zone extends into the hangingwall as well, which appears to be the case at Picket Mountain.
+This continuation of the stringer zone into the hangingwall may indicate the continuation of the hydrothermal system and could represent additional exploration opportunities.